browserengineering/book/book/visual-effects.md

 [background-size]: https://developer.mozilla.org/en-US/docs/Web/CSS/background-size
 [background-repeat]: https://developer.mozilla.org/en-US/docs/Web/CSS/background-repeat

-And this is without even getting into the complex topic of the various algorithms for [image scaling][image-rendering] algorithms (for situations where we want the image to grow or shrink to fit its container).
+In addition to these considerations, there are also cases where we want to scale the image to match the size of its container.
+This is a somewhat complex topic---there are various algorithms for [image scaling][image-rendering] to choose from, each with pros and cons.

 [image-rendering]: https://developer.mozilla.org/en-US/docs/Web/CSS/image-rendering

-In its full generality, the *paint order* of drawing backgrounds and other painted aspects of a single element, and the interaction of its paint order with painting descendants, is[quite complicated] [paint-order-stacking-context].
 :::

+[^paint-order]: In its full generality, the *paint order* of drawing backgrounds and other painted aspects of a single element, and the interaction of its paint order with painting descendants, is [quite complicated][paint-order-stacking-context].

 [paint-order-stacking-context]: https://www.w3.org/TR/CSS2/zindex.html